Authors

 A well-crafted policy is not anti-technology.
 It’s about setting appropriate and enforceable boundaries that prioritize learning, equity, and mental well-being.

-While there is broad support for phone use restrictions in schools, the success of these policies depends not just on a strong rationale—but also on meaningful consultation about how they should be implemented.
+While there is broad support for phone use restrictions in schools, the success of these policies depends not just on a strong rationale—but also on meaningful consultation about how they should be implemented in practice.

 Most provinces share a common rationale for phone restrictions, grounded in concerns about distraction, student well-being, and school culture.
 However, the design of policies —enforcement mechanisms, age-specific adaptations, and classroom integration —should be informed by consultation with key stakeholders.
 These include:

 Finally, consultation should not be a one-time exercise.
 Ministries and school boards should establish regular feedback loops to assess implementation, identify challenges, and adjust accordingly.
-Ongoing dialogue is essential to ensure that policies remain practical, inclusive, and responsive to real-world conditions in schools.
+Ongoing dialogue is essential to ensure that policies are practical, inclusive, and responsive to school realities without compromising on full-day phone-free expectations.

 The following key elements should guide effective policy development: